-There are currently no licensed vaccines to prevent infection with SARS-CoV-2 or COVID-19.
+There are currently no licensed vaccines to prevent infection with SARS-CoV-2 or COVID-19 in participants under 16 years of age.
 Given the rapid transmission of COVID-19 and incidence of disease in the United States and elsewhere, the rapid development of an effective vaccine is of utmost importance.

 A Phase 1/2/3 study (C4591001) is currently being conducted in healthy individuals 12 years of age and older to investigate the safety, tolerability, immunogenicity, and efficacy of the prophylactic BNT162 vaccine candidates against COVID-19.
 The vaccine candidate selected for evaluation in the C4591001 Phase 2/3 study is BNT162b2 at a 30-μg dose level.
 The vaccine is administered as 2 doses approximately 21 days apart.
 On 18 November 2020, the primary efficacy analysis results were announced, which demonstrated BNT162b2 to be 95% effective against COVID-19 beginning 28 days after the first dose; 170 confirmed cases of COVID-19 were evaluated, with 162 observed in the placebo group versus 8 in the vaccine group.
 Safety data from approximately 38,000 participants randomized 1:1 with a median of 2 months of follow-up after the second dose of vaccine showed a favorable safety profile at a dose of 30 μg in participants 16 years of age and older.
 On 11 December 2020, the US FDA issued an EUA for use in individuals 16 years of age and older.
 Other countries have also granted EUA (eg, Canada, Mexico, Bahrain), and Pfizer and BioNTech are anticipating further regulatory decisions in other countries.
-On 10 May 2021, the US FDA issued an EUA for use in individuals 12 to 15 years of age.
+On 10 May 2021, the US FDA issued an EUA for use in individuals 12 to through 15 years of age.
 Other countries have also granted EUA or other authorization/approval for this age group (eg, EMA, UK, Switzerland, and the Philippines).
+BNT162b2 was approved by the FDA on 23 August 2021 to prevent COVID-19 caused by SARS-CoV-2 in individuals 16 years of age and older.